smartprocure/contexture/packages/provider-elasticsearch/README.md

 #### `dateHistogram`
-A nested stats aggregation inside a dateHistogram aggregation, with support for tweaking min/max bounds.
+A nested stats aggregation inside a dateHistogram aggregation.

 #### `esTwoLevelAggregation`
 An attempt at a generic version of many of these types, which nests two aggregations - generally a metric inside a bucket.